NSombekke/DL2-GVP/Blogpost.md

 ## Results
 Results of our work with link to the code in Jupyter Notebook.
+Every task has been trained on three seeds (0,34,42) on n epochs with the default params** (see appendix)
 | **Task** | **Metric** | **GVPGNN** | **GVPTransformer** |
 |----------|------------|------------|--------------------|
 | **SMP**  |            |            |                    |